Shellyspike/Primo/Primo.ActiveDirectory_en.md

 ## Active Directory Connection

-All the components listed below are added to the workspace within the **Active Directory connection** element.
+All the elements listed below are added to the workspace within the **Active Directory connection** element.
 This element establishes a connection with the Active Directory server and includes the following properties:

 1. **Connection**:
    - Login — the format should be specified as `domain\login`.